+Target Address

-Target Address For solicited advertisements, the Target Address field in the Neighbor Solicitation message that prompted this advertisement.
+For solicited advertisements, the Target Address field in the Neighbor Solicitation message that prompted this advertisement.
 For an unsolicited advertisement, the address whose link-layer address has changed.
-The
+The Target Address MUST NOT be a multicast address.

-Target link-layer address The link-layer address for the target, i.e., the sender of the advertisement.
-MUST be included on link layers that have addresses.
+Target link-layer address

+The link-layer address for the target, i.e., the sender of the advertisement.
+This option MUST be included on link layers that have addresses when responding to multicast solicitations.
+When responding to a unicast Neighbor Solicitation this option SHOULD be included.